-Real Estate syndication is another way to invest in real estate.
-This is where investors put their money together to buy or build real estate.
+Real estate syndication is another way to start real estate investing for beginners.
+It's where investors put their money together to buy or build real estate.
 With real estate syndicates, there is greater buying power than investing as an individual.

 Real estate syndication differs from real estate crowdfunding in that they focus on large-scale investments.
 Syndication also requires a formal investment agreement and cooperation between parties.